SwissDataScienceCenter/renku/docs/user/data.rst

 with data stored in LFS if you want to use it efficiently in your work with renku.

-Uploading Data to Renkulab and Creating Datasets with the CLI
+Uploading Data to a Renkulab session to create a Dataset with the CLI
 -------------------------------------------------------------

 You can use the ``renku dataset`` CLI command to create a dataset with data